-5 Multitaper spectral analysis is an alternative to the more conventional Fourier analysis for spectral density estimation; it uses multiple tapers to provide independent estimates of spectral information (Thomson 1982, Blacklock 2004).
-The tapers are windows over the signal; in this particular analysis, they are orthogonal Slepian tapers.
+5 Multitaper spectral analysis is an alternative to the more conventional Fourier analysis for spectral density estimation that uses multiple tapers to provide independent estimates of spectral information (Thomson 1982; Blacklock 2004).
+The tapers are windows over the signal, and in the particular analysis are Slepian and orthogonal.
 Unlike Fourier analysis, the technique does not make a strong assumption of periodicity in the signal.
-The analysis had eight tapers and a time bandwidth of 4.0 and was implemented using the multitaper R package (Rahim & Burr 2020).
+The analysis had 8 tapers and a time bandwidth of 4.0 and was implemented using the multitaper R package (Rahim and Burr 2020).